blackletum/terrorstrike/README.md

+## Scuffed weapons
+This fork is one I made out of boredom, makes the weapons EXTREMELY unbalanced.
+Certain weapons might be really OP, others really bad.
+Play with caution, for there is no meta.

 ## New Readme:
 This repo fixes bot pathfinding and ragdoll crashes.
 It also reimplements valves prototype gamemode for left 4 dead.
 Terror-Strike or Terror.
 You must add the TERROR macro to the server project to enable this.